Procedures for Students in the Cooperative M.Div

 Advising guidelines are intended to help students in the Cooperative M.Div. program make informed choices about courses they may take at Hartford Seminary that will satisfy core area degree requirements at ANTS and YDS.
 Students should be aware, however, that whether or not a Hartford Seminary course will meet a specific area requirement is a determination that is finally in the hands of ANTS or YDS, and that decision is made after the student has applied and been admitted.
 These guidelines are a reliable guide of equivalency, but not guarantees.
 Course offerings and degree/ curricular requirements (or configurations) at all institutions change over time; therefore, this chart will be periodically updated by Hartford Seminary.
 Students should ask their advisor each academic year for the most recent version of these documents.

-The application and admission processes for the Cooperative Master of Divinity program are the same processes that apply to application, admission and financial aid for the Master of Arts program at Hartford Seminary.
-Please see the Master of Arts Program section for complete information.
+The application and admission processes for the Cooperative Master of Divinity program are the same processes that apply to application, admission and financial aid for the Master of Arts in Religious Studies program at Hartford Seminary.
+Please see the Master of Arts in Religious Studies section for complete information.

-Hartford Seminary has cooperative agreements with Andover Newton Theological School (ANTS) and Yale Divinity School (YDS) that allow qualified Master of Arts (M.A.) students to begin their studies at Hartford Seminary and, if accepted, to proceed to either of the cooperating seminaries to pursue a Master of Divinity (M.Div.) degree.
+Hartford Seminary has cooperative agreements with Andover Newton Theological School (ANTS) and Yale Divinity School (YDS) that allow qualified M.A. in Religious Studies students to begin their studies at Hartford Seminary and, if accepted, to proceed to either of the cooperating seminaries to pursue a Master of Divinity (M.Div.) degree.
 Students may take advantage of this special cooperative relationship and agreement by following the process and procedures outlined below.

 Please Note: Hartford Seminary students may, at any time, apply on their own directly to ANTS and/or YDS.
 Being, or having been, a student at Hartford Seminary does not inhibit this.
 However, if a Hartford Seminary M.A. student wishes to receive the benefit of the special cooperative agreements with these two seminaries, the condition, procedures and process detailed below will apply and must be followed.